Nanotekton/drugability/README.md

 ## Prerequisites

-Before start, please make sure to have installed following packages (version used in this particular project indicatedin parentheses):
+Before start, please make sure to have installed following packages (version used in this particular project indicated in parentheses):

 * [RdKit](http://www.rdkit.org/) (version  2017.09.1)
 * [Keras](https://keras.io/) (version 2.2.4 with TensorFlow backend)